 Live a healthy life and prosper for as long as you can.
 With love! – Riley

 So there you have it, the 10 habits and routines you should practice.

 After reading this there’s at least one habit you can apply immediately in your life.

 If not then feel free to come up with a habit I didn’t mention.
 Pick something that will lead to a better you.
 And take action, follow through and make it a habit.

-Use habits to achieve your goals and whatever it is you desire in life.
+Use habits and routines to achieve your goals and whatever it is you desire in life.

 You won’t notice a big change or anything after a couple of days.

 But over time you will see a difference in who you are, where you’re currently at, and where you want to go.